This page was reviewed under our medical and editorial policy by

 If you’re diagnosed with recurrent cancer that has spread to distant sites, treatment usually focuses on trying to control its growth.
 Efforts to maintain quality of life and reduce discomfort, called palliative care, may also be made.
 If your cancer progresses and can no longer be controlled, you and your doctor may discuss end-of-life care.

 Recurrent cancer and its prognosis, testing and treatment are complicated topics.
 Speak with your oncologist about any concerns you have to gain a better understanding about your cancer, its stage and available treatments.
 Ask how certain treatments may reduce tumors or control the cancer’s spread—and don’t forget to inquire about their possible side effects.
-If you’re interested in entering a clinical trial, your doctor may point you toward any that are enrolling patients.
+If you’re interested in entering a clinical trial, your doctor may recommend one that's appropriate for you.

-You may consider trying integrative therapies to alleviate cancer symptoms.
+You may consider trying supportive care therapies to alleviate cancer symptoms.
 Let your doctor know which of these you want to pursue so he or she can determine whether they may interfere with your medical treatments.

 When describing your prognosis, your doctor may use statistical terms, like those below, about estimating survival of cancer.